We teach undergraduate software engineering as a tandem of courses:

 The authoritative source of information for the course will always be this website.
 From here we will link to the rest of the course resources.

 We use Piazza for online class discussions.
-This forum can provide assistance quickly and efficiently from classmates and the course staff.
-Rather than emailing questions to the teaching staff and risking that your message gets lost in their inbox or that their answer is delayed, post questions of general interest on the forum.
-If you have a question that is of a private nature (e.g., you have a medical problem and cannot come to the exam) that should only be seen by the course staff, then please come talk to us or send an e-mail to email@example.com.
+This is the most efficient way to get assistance from course staff and classmates.
+Rather than emailing questions to the teaching staff and risking a delayed answer, post questions on Piazza.
+If you have a question that is of a private nature (e.g., you have a medical problem and cannot come to the exam) that should only be seen by the course staff, then please send an e-mail to the staff.

-SwEng and SDP carry 4 units of ECTS credit each, which corresponds to a typical workload of ~120 hours per semester per course.
-For individual students, the actual time to achieve the learning outcomes will vary, so please budget ~20 hours/week for the two courses.
+SwEng carries 4 units of ECTS credit, which corresponds to a typical workload of ~120 hours per semester per course.
+For individual students, the actual time to achieve the learning outcomes will vary, so please budget ~10 hours/week per course.

-Your SwEng grade is based approximately on two exams, weighted 40% for the midterm and 60% for the final exam.
+Your SwEng grade is based approximately on two exams, weighted 40% and 60%, respectively.
 We reserve the right to adjust grades in cases that warrant this.

 - exams consist of a mix of programming tasks and theoretical exercises